Lubny: History

-During the Revolution of 1905 a self-defence group was formed by Ukrianian activists in Lubny in order to protect the community from the Black Hundreds.
+During the Revolution of 1905 a self-defence group was formed by Ukrainian activists in Lubny in order to protect the community from the Black Hundreds.
 Among its active members was Andriy Livytskyi, the future head of the Ukrainian People's Republic in exile.
 Members of the force, also known as "Lubny Republic", were later persecuted by Tsarist authorities on accusations of separatism.

-A local newspaper («Лубенщина») has been circulating in the city since July 1917.
+Following the 17 October Manifesto Khliborob (Хлібороб - "Peasant"), the first Ukrainian language newspaper in Dnieper Ukraine, was published in Lubny.
+A local newspaper Lubenshchyna has been circulating in the city since July 1917.

+In 1918 Lubny was the site of battles between the Zaporozhian Division of the Ukrainian People's Republic and the Bolsheviks.
+By 1926 the city's population had grown to 21,000.

 During the German occupation in the Second World War, Lubny was the centre of major partisan (resistance) movement.
-Two Nazi concentration camps were there.
+Two Nazi concentration camps were located there.
 On 16 October 1941 over a thousand of the city's Jews, including women and children, were massacred by German Einsatzgruppen on the outskirts of the city.
 The action, all the way until the execution, was thoroughly documented by photographer Johannes Hähle.

+Under the Soviet rule Lubny served as a centre of machine-building, mechanical, construction, tobacco, textile, furniture, food and pharmaceutical industries, housing an agricultural research station, technical and medical schools and a museum.

 Until 18 July 2020, Lubny was designated as a city of oblast significance and did not belong to Lubny Raion even though it was the center of the raion.
-As part of the administrative reform of Ukraine, which reduced the number of raions of Poltava Oblast to four, the city was merged into Lubny Raion.
+As part of the administrative reform in Ukraine, which reduced the number of raions of Poltava Oblast to four, the city was merged into Lubny Raion.

 Modern Lubny

 Today, Lubny is a large industrial and cultural centre.
 Many automotive and farm equipment factories were established during the growth of industry between 1901 and the 1930s.
 As well, Lubny is a major producer of meat and milk products, furniture and bread.
-Over 40 types of ice cream are made in the milk factorу, and the Lubny bread is known across Ukraine.
+Over 40 types of ice cream are made in the milk factory, and the Lubny bread is known across Ukraine.

 Lubny also has its own soccer team, FC Lubny.
 Several museums and art galleries are located there, and the Lubny institute district is known for the bookstores that carry a wide variety of technical and non-technical books.

-A second local newspaper, Visnyk (Вісник) is published in the city since 1994.
+A second local newspaper, Visnyk (Вісник) has been published in the city since 1994.

 The main landmark of the Lubny District is the Mharsky Monastery, with a large six-pillared Ukrainian Baroque cathedral, built in 1684–92 and renovated after a conflagration in 1754, and a neoclassical bell tower, started in 1784 but not completed until 1844.